 Call for Exhibitors and Vendors

-The Indian Health Service welcomes and encourages interested individuals and programs to showcase their programs or art as an exhibitor or vendor.
-We will review all requests and will respond within a week of the closing date.
+The Indian Health Service welcomes and encourages interested parties to showcase their programs or art as an exhibitor or vendor.
+We will review all requests and will respond within two weeks of the closing date.

 General Exhibitor and Vendor Information

-The application submission period closed on Friday, August 4, 2017.
+The application submission period closes on Friday, June 29, 2018.

 Exhibitor and Vendor Terms and Conditions

 - Exhibit and vending space is assigned on a first-come, first-served basis.
-There are a limited number of spaces available, and submitting an application does not guarantee a space.
-The Indian Health Service (IHS), Office or Resource Access and Partnerships (ORAP) retains the right to assign and/or change exhibit locations.
-The IHS ORAP reserves the right to refuse exhibit space to any applicant whose exhibit is not consistent with the mission of the conference or the rules and regulations of the hotel.
+There are a limited number of spaces available and submitting an application does not guarantee a space.
+The Indian Health Service (IHS) Office of Information Technology (OIT) and Office or Resource Access and Partnerships (ORAP) retain the right to assign and/or change exhibit locations.
+OIT/ORAP reserve the right to refuse exhibit space to any applicant whose exhibit is not consistent with the mission of the conference or the rules and regulations of the meeting facility.

-- Exhibitors and vendors are responsible for any damages to the hotel property.
-The IHS ORAP nor the hotel or any prime contractor shall be responsible for any damages or losses incurred by exhibitors/vendors, including but not limited to theft or accidents.
+- Exhibitors and vendors are responsible for any damages to the meeting facility.
+Neither OIT/ORAP, the meeting facility nor any prime contractor shall be responsible for damages or losses incurred by exhibitors/vendors, including but not limited to theft or accidents.

 - Exhibitors and vendors are responsible for arranging all of their logistical and other needs including but not limited to audiovisual equipment and shipping.